-South Africa has defined the scope of the Financial Accounts that are required to be reported in its domestic legislative framework and incorporated the due diligence procedures that must be applied to identify them in a manner that is largely consistent with the CRS and its Commentary.
-However, two deficiencies have been identified.
-More specifically, South Africa has provided for two categories of jurisdiction-specific Exclude Accounts that are not in accordance with the requirements.
-The definition of Financial Accounts, including the provision of Excluded Accounts, is material to the proper functioning of the AEOI Standard.
+Japan has defined the scope of the Financial Accounts that are required to be reported in its domestic legislative framework and incorporated the due diligence procedures that must be applied to identify them in a manner that is largely consistent with the CRS and its Commentary.
+However, deficiencies have been identified.
+More specifically, Japan's legislative framework does not fully incorporate the definition of Controlling Persons as required and does not fully incorporate the due diligence procedures to identify Controlling Persons.
+The definition and identification of Controlling Persons is material to the proper functioning of the AEOI Standard.